open-neuromorphic/snn-book/topics/2_training.md

 (engineering)=
-# Engineering SNNs
+# Training SNNs

-This topic covers the complete engineering workflow for SNNs: from event-based datasets to practical and high-performance training setups.
+This topic covers the complete training workflow for SNNs: from understanding how credit assignment flows to practical and efficient training setups.

 ## What You'll Learn